 Setting up your daily cleaning schedule

-Setting up your cleaning schedule can be easier said than done.
+Setting up your cleaning schedule is actually quite simple.
 The key to setting this up is to make the schedule non-overwhelming.

 I’ve found there are a few key tips that I use to make my cleaning schedule simple to plan and simple to use.

 Before anything, it’s important to know what needs to be done each day.
 When you look around your house what do you see that needs to be done?
 Dishes?
 Probably.
 Sweeping?
 If your house is anything like mine, YES!